Ginger Goat Hot Sauce (The Original Goat) Review

 Usability

-Because of the huge number of ingredients, Ginger Goat is best suited as a finishing sauce.
+But because of its rollercoaster-like flavor experience, Ginger Goat is best suited as a finishing sauce.
 A few drops here or there provides a real tasty punch.
 I don’t think I’d be reaching for this hot sauce, though, as a flavor enhancer while cooking (or mixing into soups or non-tropical cocktails.)
 There’s just too much happening on the flavor side.
 You could change the expected flavor of a dish.
 Plus, adding a lot of this hot sauce would build up the spiciness pretty fast.

 Collectibility

-The label is simple, but the colors can grab the eye.
+The label is simple, but the colors do grab the eye.
 It pairs orange and black (perfect with the orange color of the hot sauce.)
 The line drawn goat head looks fierce enough without becoming unwelcoming.
 Though, it’s missing just something to have the bottle completely stand out from a line-up.
 It feels a little too 2D.
+Still, it’s a fun name, and that alone can grab attention.

 Subscribe